by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 Did you work on Star Wars from Kyiv from a studio, or was it enough just to have a computer?

 No. I worked from my hometown.
 I had a sound studio there and started to retool it a bit.
-That's why I worked from there on the voices for Obi-Wan Kenobi and on Book of Boba Fett.
+That's why I worked from there on the voices for Obi-Wan Kenobi and on the Book of Boba Fett, leveraging synthetic media.

 We have been in a frontline region since 2014 (Bogdan's hometown is near Mariupol), so we know how it feels to be "near war".
 We saw the first hints of renewed aggression back in October.